 How fashion brands can cut down overstock and diminish risks with on-demand manufacturing

-Fashion overproduction rate is staggering, ranging between 30 and 40 percent in any given season.
+Fashion overproduction rate is staggering, ranging from 30 to 40 percent in any given season.
 A major flaw in the traditional fashion system is the inexact matching of supply and demand.
-It's well past time for a fashion business that generates $2.5 trillion in annual revenue to rethink the way it produces and stocks products.
-The traditional fashion system is not only wasteful financially, but is also harmful to the environment.
+It's well past time for a fashion industry that generates $2.5 trillion in annual revenue to rethink the way it produces and stocks products.
+The traditional fashion system is not only wasteful financially, it’s also harmful to the environment.
+Mother Earth is crying out for an industrial revolution that, for once, will not make the situation worse.

-There are numerous serious consequences of inventory and demand forecasting models that rule the fashion manufacturing industry, including overproduction, overstocking, and pollution.
-In spite of today's advanced technology, which facilitates automation and increases manufacturing efficiency, the fashion industry still depends on conventional production and supply chain models.
+There are numerous serious consequences due to the inventory and demand forecasting models that rule the fashion manufacturing industry, including overproduction, overstocking, and pollution.
+Despite today's advanced technology, which facilitates automation and increases manufacturing efficiency, the fashion industry still depends on conventional production and supply chain models.

 Developing and marketing products often takes up to a year because of their lengthy and inefficient design and manufacturing processes.
 The vast majority of major brands manufacture their products in developing countries.
 The factories typically take several months to deliver the garments and have a minimum order quantity of tens of thousands for each model.

-Overproduction ultimately leads to surplus stock and tonnes of unsold inventory.
-So what happens to all the inventory that isn't sold?
-Unless they are sold at a big discount during sales campaigns, they are donated or disposed of in landfills in developed countries, polluting the environment further.
+Overproduction ultimately leads to surplus stock and tons of unsold inventory.
+But what happens to all the inventory that isn't sold?
+Unless they are sold at steep discount during sales campaigns, they are donated or disposed of in landfills in developed countries, polluting the environment further.
+Let’s take a closer look at each method for dealing with deadstock.

 Three-quarters of all clothing sales are now made at a discount.
 Discount shops now outnumber full-priced stores at some traditional retailers.
-And the excitement of bargain shopping, however, cannot guarantee that all things are sold.
+But the excitement of bargain shopping, unfortunately, cannot guarantee that all things are sold.
+Avoiding production of items that you’d have to practically pay customers to take is one of the biggest upsides of moving to a new model of production.

 Clothes are shredded and recycled, or they are incinerated.
-The public has no way of knowing how unsold or damaged clothing is disposed of.
+The public has no way of knowing how much unsold or damaged clothing is disposed of in this way.
+But the answer is definitely too much.

 Tackling fashion’s waste and overstock with on-demand manufacturing